twhume/beeflow/README.md

 # TODO

+- add tqdm support to give a picture of status of long-running jobs
 - make a single script which analyzes a movie and pastes results into it (bonus points: gradually displaying graph). paste this into the movie
+- make a donkey car driver which uses beeflow to steer, such that the car remains in the middle of the road.
+Connect to simulator, take image, establish velocity (window-size=2)

 # Process